teodoraalexandra/PP/README.md

 | Data: 1 Mb        | 176297993     | 205180695     | 465323078     | 141765439     | 142048781     |

 **Chain (50 trials)**
+In this algorithm, the parent process (first) sends data only to its first child.
+Last process (n) receives data from proces n-1 and sends nothing.
+Other processes (not first nor last) sends data to next process and receives data from previous process.

 | Processes         | 1             | 4             | 16            | 64            | 256           |
 | ----------------- | ------------- | ------------- | ------------- | ------------- | ------------- |